immuno-informatics/carmen-analysis/README.md

 #### CARMEN Core Files

-The analysis pipeline runs on certain core CARMEN database files available at [the main repository](https://doi.org/10.5281/zenodo.13928441).
+The analysis pipeline runs with certain core CARMEN database files available at [the main repository](https://doi.org/10.5281/zenodo.13928441).
 Please download the following files:

 1. `carmen-main.parquet`&mdash;the main part of the database.
 Contains a dataset gathered from standardized reprocessing of 72 publicly available immunopeptidomic mass spectrometry datasets.
 Contains all gathered peptides and their annotations.
 2. x

-And subsequently move them to the *data* directory.
+And subsequently move them to the `data` directory.

 #### CARMEN Analysis Additional Files